Skip to main content

 The day began with an exclusive tour of the entire exhibition for journalists lead by exhibition curator Waander Devillé.
 The intimate tour of the exhibition allowed journalists to get a first glimpse of the artefacts without the crowds.

-Later in the evening, Lies Buyse, Director the MAS Museum, Nabilla Aït Daoud, Alderwoman for Culture for the City of Antwerp, and Waander Devillé officially opened the exhibition, each delivering a keynote speech.
+Later in the evening, Lies Buyse, Director of the MAS Museum, Nabilla Aït Daoud, Alderwoman for Culture for the City of Antwerp, and Waander Devillé officially opened the exhibition, each delivering a keynote speech.
 Then at 9:00 pm, the exhibition officially opened to the general public.
 Hundreds of people enjoyed drinks served in the foyer just outside the exhibition while DJs created a festive ambiance.

 It was a memorable night for all involved!

-The international Polar Foundation would like to thank the MAS Museum and the City of Antwerp for the opportunity to contribute to such an important exhibition, to all of the scientists and experts who contributed materials to the exhibition (and who are too numerous to mention here), and to the general public who will visit the exhibition and come away knowing a lot more about Belgium’s history in Antarctica and and all of the important scientific resarch happeing at the Princess Elisabeth Antarctica!
+The international Polar Foundation would like to thank the MAS Museum and the City of Antwerp for the opportunity to contribute to such an important exhibition, to all of the scientists and experts who contributed materials to the exhibition (and who are too numerous to mention here), and to the general public who will visit the exhibition and come away knowing a lot more about Belgium’s history in Antarctica and and all of the important scientific research happening at the Princess Elisabeth Antarctica!

 Stop by